Omar Yussef: Career

+Family and health

 Omar and Maryam have three sons.
 Ramiz, the eldest, runs a cellphone business in Bethlehem.
 He's married to Sara and has three children, Nadia (Omar's favorite grandchild), Little Omar, and Reem.
 Omar's second son, Zuheir, lives in Britain, where he teaches Islamic history at the University of Wales.
 The youngest son, Ala, is a computer salesman in New York.

 Since his student days, Omar had been a heavy drinker and a compulsive smoker.
 Health problems in his mid-forties forced him to quit both.
 He continues to be in poor health, however, with shaking hands and arthritic joints.